collective/Products.CMFBibliographyAT/Products/CMFBibliographyAT/README.txt

 Credits
 -------
-* The CMFBiblibgraphyAT 1.0 release has been made possible with funding of the Humboldt University, Berlin
+* The CMFBiblibgraphyAT 1.0/1.1 releases were made possible with funding of the Humboldt University, Berlin